maxutility2011/ezLiveStreaming/README.md

     "Protection_scheme": "cbcs"
 },
 ```
 Currently, ezLiveStreaming **ONLY** supports the above DRM configuration.
 Particularly we must set *disable_clear_key* to false, *Protection_system* to *FairPlay* and *Protection_scheme* to *cbcs* in order to use clear-key protection scheme.
-Supporting a full DRM workflow requires integration with 3rd party, paid DRM services which I am happy to implement if sponsorship is provided.
+Supporting a full DRM workflow requires integration with 3rd party DRM services which I am happy to work on if sponsorship is provided.

 To play the clear-key DRM-protected HLS stream, I used Shaka player and configured key_id and key in the player.
 I simply added the following section to the Shaka player configuration,
 ```